idaocracy/NaninovelSceneAssistant/README.md

 ### Installation (v2.0+)
 1. In Unity's Package Manager, click the plus sign and navigate to *Add package from git URL...*.
 If you don't have git installed, install it and restart the computer.
-2. Type in https://github.com/idaocracy/NaninovelSceneAssistant.git and it should install automatically.
+2. Type in https://github.com/idaocracy/NaninovelSceneAssistant.git and it should install automatically. **For 1.20 users, type in https://github.com/idaocracy/NaninovelSceneAssistant.git#1.20 instead.**
 3. In Naninovel's Engine configuration, unfold the Type Assemblies dropdown and add these two assembly definitions:
 - **Idaocracy.NaninovelSceneAssistant.Runtime**
 - **Idaocracy.NaninovelSceneAssistant.Editor**